Sadiya-Zubair/Data-Science-projects/Accidents.md

              SELECT "Age Group", round((sum("Number") / sum("Total population") * 100000),2) as "Death Rate"
                      from road_accidents
 		     group by "Age Group"
                    Order by "Death Rate" Desc;

-   ## Average Deat Rate with respect to Age Category
+   ## Average Death Rate with respect to Age Category
                              with a as ( SELECT
                              *,
                          CASE